-• First, the 2015 Paris Agreement, with the engagement of the financial sector institutions in the climate agenda has been followed by a series of related developments in financial regulation in relation to climate change and in particular to the disclosure of climate related financial risk (high confidence) (see Section 15.2.1).

-- Second, the last five years have been characterised by a series of interconnected "headwinds" (see Section 15.2.2), including rising private and public debt and policy uncertainty which work against the objective of filling the climate investment gap (high confidence). - Third, the 2020 COVID-19 pandemic crisis has put enormous additional strain on the global economy, debt and the availability of finance, which will be longer-lasting (see Section 15.2.3).
-At the same time, while it is still too early to draw positive conclusions, this crisis highlights opportunities in terms of political and policy feasibility and behavioural change in respect of realigning climate finance (medium confidence). - Fourth, the sharp rise in global inequality and the effects of the pandemic have brought into renewed sharp focus the need for a Just Transition (see Section 15.2.4) and a realignment of climate finance and policies that would be beneficial for a new social compact towards a more sustainable world that addresses energy equity and environmental justice (high confidence).
+- First, the 2015 Paris Agreement, with the engagement of the financial sector institutions in the climate agenda, has been followed by a series of related developments in financial regulation in relation to climate change and in particular to the disclosure of climate-related financial risk (high confidence) (Section 15.2.1). - Second, the last five years have been characterised by a series of interconnected 'headwinds' (Section 15.2.2), including rising private and public debt and policy uncertainty which work against the objective of filling the climate investment gap (high confidence). - Third, the 2020 COVID-19 pandemic crisis has put enormous additional strain on the global economy, debt and the availability of finance, which will be longer lasting (Section 15.2.3).
+At the same time, while it is still too early to draw positive conclusions, this crisis highlights opportunities in terms of political and policy feasibility and behavioural change in respect of realigning climate finance (medium confidence). - Fourth, the sharp rise in global inequality and the effects of the pandemic have brought into renewed sharp focus the need for a Just Transition (Section 15.2.4) and a realignment of climate finance and policies that would be beneficial for a new social compact towards a more sustainable world that addresses energy equity and environmental justice (high confidence).

-15.2.1 Paris Agreement and the engagement of the financial sector in the climate agenda
+15.2.1 Paris Agreement and the Engagement of the Financial Sector in the Climate Agenda

-This is the first IPCC AR chapter on investment and finance since the 2015 Paris Agreement, which represented a landmark event for climate finance because for the first time the key role of aligning financial flows to climate goals was spelled out.
+This is the first IPCC Assessment Report chapter on investment and finance since the 2015 Paris Agreement, which represented a landmark event for climate finance because for the first time the key role of aligning financial flows to climate goals was spelled out.
 Since then, the financial sector has recognised the opportunity and has stepped up to centre-stage in the global policy conversation on climate change.
 While before the Paris Agreement, only few financial professionals and regulators were acquainted with climate change, today climate change is acknowledged as a strategic priority in most financial institutions.
 This is a major change in the policy landscape from AR5.
-This is a major change in the policy landscape from AR5.
 However, this does not mean that finance necessarily plays an adequate enabling role for climate investments.
-On the contrary, the literature shows that without appropriate conditions, finance can represent a barrier to fill the climate investment gap (Hafner et al. 2020).
-Indeed, despite the enormous acceleration in policy initiatives (e.g. (NGFS 2020)) and coalitions of the willing in the private sectors, the effect in terms of closing the investment gap identified already in AR5 has been limited (see Section 15.5.2).
+On the contrary, the literature shows that without appropriate conditions, finance can represent a barrier to filling the climate investment gap (Hafner et al. 2020).
+Indeed, despite the enormous acceleration in policy initiatives (e.g., NGFS 2020) and coalitions of the willing in the private sectors, the effect in terms of closing the investment gap identified already in AR5 has been limited (Section 15.5.2).